temirlan-k/quiz-app/README.md

   - The Balance Service listens for this event, processes the quiz completion details, and updates the user’s balance accordingly.

 - **Localization Support:**
-  Quizzes and questions are localized in multiple languages.
+  Quizzes and questions are localized in multiple languages (EN, ES, PT, DE, TR, FR).
   - Users can receive questions and content in their preferred language.
   - The system retrieves and serves localized content based on the language code provided in request headers.
+  - Quiz localization in Test DB is available in 2 languages(EN, ES)

 - **Question Type Handling:**
   The system supports various question types including single choice, multiple choice, fill in the blanks, and matching pairs.